dikortis/LetsTalkETC/Episodes/Episode_12.md

-properties that proof of work has proof of work has its own inherent properties and if those properties those intangible properties that um that I'm personally a maximalist for and I want to move value up to the world's best of utility and if if bitcoin is the best form of proof of work to date and that's what we'll use it's something else tomorrow we'll use that we're not work we're we're blockchain agnostic but we're proof centric
+properties that proof of work has proof of work has its own inherent properties and if those properties those intangible properties that that I'm personally a maximalist for and I want to move value up to the world's best of utility and if if bitcoin is the best form of proof of work to date and that's what we'll use it's something else tomorrow we'll use that we're not work we're blockchain agnostic but we're proof centric